 Additionally, we also offer a diverse and engaging programme to learn about Buddhism in a way that is both completely authentic and fully meets the needs of men and women in modern times.

 Students can apply different aspects of these teachings to their lives in ways that bring inner development and benefit to others – and without necessarily having to think of themselves as ‘Buddhist’.
 At the same time, the teachings can be followed as a lifetime path of study and practice.

-Rigpa UK has been holding meditation courses in London since 1970, and for the last 20 years we have been located on the Caledonian Road – just 5 minutes from Kings Cross.
+Rigpa UK has been holding meditation courses in London since 1970, and for the last 20 years we have been located at 330 Caledonian Road – just 5 minutes from Kings Cross.

 Meditation is the way to bring us back to ourselves, where we can really experience and taste our full being, beyond all habitual patterns.

 Whether you are new to meditation, or a seasoned practioner, we offer a variety of ways to explore and deepen your understanding.Learn more >

 Rigpa offers access to the wisdom and compassion of the Buddhist teachings as openly and as widely as possible, to be of service to people everywhere, of any background or faith.

 We offer a full public programme which explores authentic meditation practices, methods for cultivating compassion and support for living with illness.